-If the frenulum is thin and the baby is less than around four months of age, the tongue-tie release can be performed at Top Health Doctors without any anesthesia.
+If the frenulum is thin and the baby is less than around four months of age, the tongue-tie release can be performed at Top Health Doctors without any anaesthesia.

 Tongue-tie release is considered only after your baby has had Vitamin K, usually at birth (or at least 2 oral doses).

-If baby who is older than 4 months of age or who has a tongue-tie that is thick, your baby may need to be referred to have it done in a hospital setting.
+If baby who is older than 4 months of age or who has a tongue-tie that is thick, may need to be referred to have the procedure in a hospital setting.

 The release of a tongue-tie involves our doctors placing a finger and thumb under the baby’s tongue to gain clear access to the frenulum.
 The frenulum is released with a small pair of sterile scissors.

 A drop or two of blood at the release site is normal and is rarely a problem.
 Some babies may be unhappy at being held still and having fingers placed in their mouth.
 Occasionally a baby will startle when the release is performed but will settle quickly once comforted.
 Following the procedure, the mother will be encouraged to breastfeed straight away.